xarzoa/upty/Discovery.md

 **Notes**

-- Don't share your space app url with anyone.
-(We highly recommend to share custom domain.).
-If u don't have a custom domain just share `your-appurl/public` with anyone.
+- We recommend not to share your `upty-x-random.deta.app` with anyone.
+Share ur custom domain.
 - Maybe unstable and maybe got some serious bugs rn.
 Wait until at least version 0.2.5 for stable update.

 ## Features

-- Public page (`your-public-domain/`, `your-appurl/public`*)
+- Public page (`your-appurl/public`)
 - No verificaton
 - Public API
 - Open source
 - Discord webhook for notifications.

-* Not recommeded.

 ## FAQ